microsoft/pxt-common-packages/libs/game/docs/reference/scene/on-overlap-tile.md

 When an overlap is detected by the sprite of the kind you asked for, it is given to you in the **sprite** parameter of **handler** along with overlapped tile's **location**.

-A sprite hitting a wall is dectected when the outside edges of its image makes starts to overlap the tile.
+A sprite hitting a wall is detected when the outside edges of its image makes starts to overlap the tile.

 ## Parameters